-Hi, I am a Journalist, Photographer, Researcher/ Fixer, Arabist, based in The Netherlands (Holland).
-I have written and done research for a wide range of clients, including Al Jazeera English, BBC, The Atlantic's CityLab, Vice, The Sydney Morning Herald, the European Union, Facebook and many Dutch publications like De Volkskrant, De Correspondent, Elsevier and Het Parool.
+I am a Journalist, Copywriter, Content (Marketing) Writer, Photographer, Translator, Researcher, Fixer and Arabist.
+I write about a wide range of topics, including human rights, economy, migration, the environment, travel, culture and education.
+I write in Dutch and English.
+I have written for a wide range of clients, including media outlets, such as Al Jazeera English, BBC, The Atlantic's CityLab, Vice, The Sydney Morning Herald, and many Dutch publications, like De Volkskrant, De Correspondent, Elsevier and Het Parool.
+I also do assignments for NGOs, like Amnesty International, Education Above All and the United Nations Office of the High Commission for Human Rights (UNOHCHR), in addition to companies and government bodies, such as Facebook, content marketing agencies in different countries and the European Commission.
 I often take photos accompanying my stories as well.
-My topics include migrants, minorities, terrorism, the environment, human rights, development, energy, travel, food, business, culture, art and science.
-I have lived and worked in Europe, Asia and Africa.
 At the moment, I am based in The Hague, The Netherlands and often travel to other parts of the world.
-I studied Arabic and Middle Eastern Studies (I hold Bachelor's and Master's degrees from Radboud University Nijmegen) and Journalism (post-Master from Erasmus University Rotterdam).
+I have also lived in Tunisia, Kuwait, Egypt and Dubai.
+I studied Arabic languages and cultures (Bachelor's and Master's degrees at Radboud University Nijmegen) and Journalism (post-Master at Erasmus University Rotterdam).
 I also studied Photography at the Fotoacademie Amsterdam, and hold a Cambridge Certificate of Proficiency in English (CPE).
-Before starting my current career, I worked as a travel author for the Dutch publisher ANWB Media and as a writer and editor specialising in academic research at Erasmus University Rotterdam.
-I've also worked at the Dutch embassy in Kuwait and the Iraqi embassy in The Hague.
+Before starting my current career, I worked as a travel author for the Dutch publisher ANWB Media and as a writer and editor specialising in academic research and education at Erasmus University Rotterdam.
+I've also worked at Amnesty International in Amsterdam, the Dutch embassy in Kuwait and the Iraqi embassy in The Hague.

 The cemetery of unknown refugees from the Mediterranean Hundreds of people have been buried outside Zarzis, Tunisia, after drowning while attempting to cross the sea.